mjaddis/rdss-message-api-specification/README.md

 If a receiver receives a Message it cannot process, it **SHOULD** move the invalid Message to an Invalid Message Queue.

-Each machine that is capable of receiving Messages **MUST** also maintain a local Invalid Message Queue.
-The receiver is responsible for processing the Message and determining its validity, and as a result of this, moving the Message to the Invalid Message Queue should it be determined that the Message is invalid.
+Each environment will maintain a single Invalid Message Queue, to which all invalid Message's **MUST** be routed by receivers in the event that an erroneous Message is encountered by that receiver, or any other scenario arises which prevents a Message from being successfully processed by the receiver.

 #### Invalid Message Error Codes